 - Creme fraiche doesn't curdle in a hot pan.
 The sauce will stay luscious and creamy without breaking.

 If you've never cooked with creme fraiche before, I suggest making this recipe ASAP.
 It provides a perfect balance between new and interesting, and familiar flavors.
+Other recipes on my site to make with this delicious ingredient include:

 As the traditional name suggests, penne is the most common type of pasta for making penne alla vodka.
 Some other options are farfalle, cascatelli, mezze rigatoni, mafaldine (pictured below) or any other pasta that has grooves for catching peas.